clojurewerkz/legacy-blog/source/_posts/2013-10-03-meltdown-1-dot-0-0-beta2-is-released.markdown

  * [Neocons](http://clojureneo4j.info), a client for the Neo4J REST API
  * [Quartzite](http://clojurequartz.info), a powerful scheduling library

 and several others.
-If you like Elastisch, you may also like [our other projects](http://clojurewerkz.org).
+If you like Meltdown, you may also like [our other projects](http://clojurewerkz.org).

 Let us know what you think [on Twitter](http://twitter.com/clojurewerkz) or on the [Clojure mailing list](https://groups.google.com/group/clojure).